sawyerf/youtube-sm/README.md

 - HTML (with --all): you recover yours subs in a usual HTML page.

 They are two choice because we can't recover the same informations and with not the same time.
-So the default way is more adapt to recover only the newest videos and the html method is more adapt to recover all the videos of a playlist or to recover the last 30 videos.
+So the default way is more adapt to recover only the newest videos and the html method is more adapt to recover all the videos of a playlist or to recover the last 30 videos of channel.

 |            |   *HTML*  |   *HTML*   |   *RSS*   |
 |:----------:|:-------:|:--------:|:-------:|